ilabsbrainteam/face-to-face/analysis/README.md

     - examine the resulting plots to pick a final threshold
 - run `plot-label-correlation.py` to generate a correlation matrix of label connectivity degree (correlation across subjs)
-- run `plot-degree.py` to generate per-subject degree plots for the other frequency bands
+- run `make-xarrays.py` to generate an across-subject data object that combines matrices for envelope correlation, adjacency, the graph laplacian, and a binary matrix encoding edge ROIs.
+- run `graph-level-stats.py` to test whether the connectivity is different between "attend" and "ignore" conditions.
+- run `node-level-metrics.py` to compute and plot some node-level comparisons.